FokkeZB/Alloy-Theming-Widgets/README.md

 }
 ```

-And pass any styling to your widget like this either in the requiring controller's `TSS` or in a `TSS` files placed in a theme-folder set up to override.
+And pass any styling to your widget like this, either in the requiring controller's `TSS` or in a `TSS` file placed in a theme-folder using the controller's name.

 ```xml
 "#myWidget": {